coelhotv/ai-agent-squad/DOCS/architecture.md

 ## Static Assets

 - `index.html` (task intake) and `tasks.html` (live dashboard) are served directly via FastAPI.
+The intake page renders the workflow timeline, live status pill, artifact collapsibles, and UX preview buttons that open new tabs for Mermaid/Tailwind outputs.
 UI assets live right in the project root, which keeps deployment light and portable.

 See `DOCS/setup.md` for environment configuration and `DOCS/workflow.md` for how these pieces operate end-to-end.